im8kapps/jake-cozza-dj-services/README.md

 ADMIN_PASSWORD=your-secure-password
 NETLIFY_FORM_ID=your-netlify-form-id
 NETLIFY_ACCESS_TOKEN=your-netlify-personal-access-token
-# Required only for local development with Netlify Blobs
-NETLIFY_BLOBS_TOKEN=your-netlify-blobs-token
 ```

-> The Netlify access token needs at least the `forms:read` and `sites:write` scopes so the admin API can fetch submissions and write status updates.
+> The Netlify access token needs the `forms:read` scope to fetch submissions and `forms:write` to update their state.

 ### 4. Deploy to Netlify